We may earn money or products from the companies mentioned in this post.

 Factors to Consider When Buying an Underwater Drone

 Being new on the market and having such a rich variety of specifications to digest means there is a unique set of advantages and disadvantages to evaluate before buying.
 There are questions concerning battery life and maximum depth.
 For example, is it for snorkeling or deep diving?
 Is the drone tethered or autonomous?
 How is it controlled?

-- Physically tethered, wired cable connection – With these systems there is higher bandwidth than the wireless models.
+- Physically tethered, wired cable connection – With these systems, there is a higher bandwidth than the wireless models.
 The driver often can more discreetly control movement.
-This can include independent control of the camera gimbel, so that as the drone moves the camera can turn and remain focused on an object even as the drone moves past the object.
-Real time video feeds can be possible which is useful for inspections of hulls and docks.
+This can include independent control of the camera gimbal, so that as the drone moves the camera can turn and remain focused on an object even as the drone moves past the object.
+Real-time video feeds can be possible which is useful for inspections of hulls and docks.